Atomic cluster expansion for quantum-accurate large-scale simulations of carbon: Training of the ACE for carbon

 Figure~\ref{fig:graphite_eb} shows the binding energy between the layers of graphite as a function of the interlayer separation.
 The standard PBE functional gives a negligible binding energy of 1 meV/atom at around 4.5 \AA{}, i.e., essentially only a short range repulsive interactions between the graphene sheets.
 This PBE reference is reproduced accurately by the base ACE (referred to as ACE$_\text{PBE}$), that was trained on the uncorrected PBE data.
 By adding the D2 correction with a long range cutoff of 9 \AA{}, ACE achieves an excellent description of cohesion in graphite, very close to that of TurboGAP.
-While qualitatively similar, GAP20 shows rather oscillatory behavior whereas for PANNA the range of vdW interactions is significantly underestimated.
-Additional results for the hNN\_Gr$_x$ and DeepMD potentials are given in the supplementary material~\cite{suppl}.
+While qualitatively similar, GAP20 shows rather oscillatory behavior whereas for PANNA the range of vdW interactions is significantly underestimated. {Additional results for other dispersion corrections and other NNPs are given in Figs. S1(a) and S2(a) in the supplementary material}~\cite{suppl}.